A joint optimization approach to identifying sparse dynamics using least squares kernel collocation: Numerical results

 For each example, we generate a true trajectory \(\vect{x}(t)\) solving the ODE \(\dtp \vect{x}(t) = f(\xdiffs,\vect{\theta})\), and take noisy measurements \(\vect{y}_n = \vect{V_n}^\top \vect{x}(t_n) + \vect{\epsilon}_n\) by adding Gaussian noise \(\vect{\epsilon}_n\).
 Fitting our model results in state estimates \(\widehat{\vect{x}}(t)\), and system coefficients \(\widehat{\vect{\theta}}\).
 We evaluate the state estimates, \(\widehat{\vect x}(t)\) against the true trajectory \(\vect{x}(t)\) using root mean square error (RMSE) averaged across coordinates, and normalized by the variance across time of each coordinate.

 Where appropriate, we evaluate the fitted coefficient matrix \(\widehat {\vect{\theta}}\) using the normalized Frobenius norm compared to the true coefficients \(\vect{\theta}\).

 This is not relevant in \Cref{subsec:part-obs} due to unidentifiability, and in \Cref{subsec:miss-spec}, as there is no ``true" coefficient matrix.
-All models, for each experiment, use a sum of a scaled constant kernel and Mat\`ern kernel with \(\nu = 11/2\), which corresponds to five-times differentiable functions.
+All models, for each experiment, use a sum of a scaled constant kernel and Mat\'ern kernel with \(\nu = 11/2\), which corresponds to five times differentiable functions.

 We test our algorithm on a variety of systems and observation patterns.
 We start with the Lorenz 63 system, which is commonly used for testing methods for identifying nonlinear dynamics, using a relatively standard sampling frequency and noise level.
-Next, we consider the regime of scarce sampling, with sampling frequencies far below what have been previously considered in the literature, working with the Lorenz and Lotke--Volterra dynamics.
+Next, we consider the regime of scarce sampling, with sampling frequencies far below what have been previously considered in the literature, working with the Lorenz and Lotka--Volterra dynamics.
 We then consider problems with partial observations, where we never observe the entire state at once (even with noise), with cases of alternating between observing the different coordinates, and observing only a subset.
-Finally, we consider the related problem of identifying higher order ODEs from only observations of the state variable, but not its derivatives, working with the Van der Pol system, a higher dimensional coupled version of the Duffing system, and the nonlinear pendulum under model miss-specification.
-The problem of identifying higher order ODEs from point observations can can be seen as a version of a partially observed problem with additional structure between dimensions if reduced to first order.
+Finally, we consider the related problem of identifying higher order ODEs from only observations of the state variable, but not its derivatives, working with the Van der Pol system, a higher dimensional coupled version of the Duffing system, and the nonlinear pendulum under model misspecification.
+The problem of identifying higher order ODEs from point observations can be seen as a version of a partially observed problem with additional structure between dimensions if reduced to first order.

 In all of these examples, we find that the assumption that \(\vect{x}(t)\) satisfies \emph{some} autonomous ODE is a strong prior that greatly improves inference, even when the ODE must itself be identified.
 Identification of the ODE itself is further facilitated by the assumption of sparsity in the dynamics which significantly restricts the class of models under consideration.
 The benefits of a joint approach to learning as opposed to two-step estimation have been observed in many works \cite{Fung2025-odr,Chen2021,ijcai2021p283,Hokanson2023-sr,Kaheman_2022,jalalian2025dataefficientkernelmethodslearning}.
 The problem of data scarcity was considered in \cite{Chen2021,jalalian2025dataefficientkernelmethodslearning,Hokanson2023-sr}.
 The SIDDS algorithm of \cite{Hokanson2023-sr} found that such an approach can reach the Cramer-Rao lower bound and demonstrated the necessity of decoupling the discretization of the ODE from the grid of observations in order to reduce bias when the sampling period is large.
 Our work expands the flexibility to even scarcer data and partial observations.